localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 Other clues to look for include:

-- the installation of re-used material brought into a house or moved about within a house;
+- the installation of reused material brought into a house or moved about within a house;
 - worker's or occupant's graffiti, especially on the back of trim
 - and hidden finishes or wallpaper stuck in crevices or underneath pieces of trim.